Introduction

 )

-The econdatar package imports economic and financial data as a list of dataframes, each indexed by date like a time series object.
+package by default imports economic and financial data as a list of dataframes, each indexed by date like a time series object.
 Lists in R are highly versatile, allowing for efficient storage and manipulation of complex data structures.
+Though, for plotting, we often require the data in a long format – and the econdatar

 Prepare the Data:

-First, filter the list for the subsection of Table 10 we are interested in: line items related to the composition of public debt (all Mnemonic codes starting with ‘N.D.C’).
+First, filter the data for the subsection of Table 10 we are interested in: line items related to the composition of public debt (all Mnemonic codes starting with ‘N.D.C’).
+You can learn more about the Mnemonic codes in our Public Finance and Accounts User Guide.

 Plot the data: